bcdev/iavisa-ct/README.txt

 development environment.

-Create a new IAVISA home directory and  copy the 'auxdata' and 'database' folders into the newly created directory.
+Create a new IAVISA home directory and  copy the 'auxdata' and 'optdata' folders into the newly created directory.

 Set the environment variable 'IAVISA_HOME' to your IAVISA home directory.